Log: Publication

 Fig 2.
 Fruit Salad is Heterogenous.

-Not to say I haven’t been discouraged by rejection (part and parcel of the process) or a perceived shortage of time or disappointment in myself (self-doubt, or perfectionism).
+Not to say I haven’t been discouraged by rejection (part and parcel of the process) or by a perceived shortage of time or disappointment in myself (self-doubt, or perfectionism).
 It has felt impossible at times.
 That feeling of failing to communicate something important, essential or the essential nature of that which I am trying to communicate.
-The hegemony of English also makes publishing in Spanish challenging--and I don’t want to feel pressured to write in English because of it.
+The hegemony of English also makes publishing in Spanish challenging—and I don’t want to feel pressured to write in English because of it.
 I want to write in English because I feel like it.
-And I want to write in Spanish (or any other language) when I feel like it too.
+And I want to be able to write in Spanish (or any other language) when I feel like it too.

 - Andrea